-COURSE# TITLE GRAD E HRS
+COURSE# TITLE GRADE HRS

 optional

-optional ¦
+optional

-! optional
+optional

-1 · 15 (up to 24
+15 /up t 0 241

-TOTAL: 80 (up to 89)
+15 (up to 24)

-A minimum of 80 semester hours is required to complete the program.
+TOTAL: 80 (up to 89) A minimum of 80 semester hours is required to complete the program.
 Students have the option of up to 9 additional hours to complete concentrations and ordination requirements if needed.